Why Visit Luxembourg City: Is Luxembourg City Worth Visiting?

 Palais Grand Ducal

-The home and seat of the Grand Duke is one of Luxembourg’s most important historic buildings and is reminiscent of fairy tale castles.
-The Grand Duchy is the head of state for Luxembourg and they maintain their official residence here.
-The Palais is only open to the public on select days of the year so plan ahead if you want to take a look inside.
+The home and seat of the Grand Duke is one of Luxembourg's most important historic buildings and is reminiscent of fairy tale castles.
+The Grand Duchy is the head of state for Luxembourg, and this is the official residence.
+The Palais is only open to the public on select days of the year, so plan ahead if you want to take a look inside.

 Luxembourg American Cemetery Memorial